-You will find that the simulator is useful for most real embedded work.
-First, it allows testing things which you may not already have available as hardware (even if you have no evaluation board and cross compiler for it yet, you can start writing and testing your code) - it will allow you to use a matrix keyboard, LCDs, I2C EEPROM or SPI FLASH (and more) connected to the virtual target without having to get your soldering iron out to connect it.
+You will find that the simulator is used for most of the following work.
+First it allows testing things which you may not already have available as hardware (even if you have no evaluation board and cross compiler for it yet, you can start writing and testing your code) - it will allow you to use a matrix keyboard, LCD, I2C EEPROM or SPI EEPROM (and more) connected to the virtual target without having to get your soldering iron out to connect it.
 And it is so accurate that you can then cross compile to the target and it will (almost certainly) work there as well.
 This is the last time I will say it ... don't make the BIG MISTAKE of taking a short cut when starting and diving into coding on the target.
 If you are an embedded SW professional you will be missing the chance of saving enough time in a year for a couple of months extra vacation.
 If you are a hobby user, you will be missing the change to get out more...!